sarmadiali98/ReLico/verifier-benchmarks/README.md

 Generated run directories such as `TR/_cli_runs/` and `LF/_smoke/` are not committed to the repository.

-## Result files and Table V mapping
+## Result files and model-level verification table mapping

-The verification comparison in Table V of the paper is derived from the committed TR and LF result summaries.
+The model-level verification comparison in the paper is derived from the committed TR and LF result summaries.

-Table V is titled:
+The table is titled:

 ```text
 Model-level verification outcome, timing, and verification size indicators comparison